-On January 27, 2003, the family of Roxie Davis Price established a scholarship fund for preschool children at Partners for Children, a nonprofit Knoxville organization that operates a child development center in the educational wing of Inskip United Methodist Church.
+On January 27, 2003, the family of Roxie Davis Price established a scholarship fund for preschool children at Partners for Children, a nonprofit Knoxville organization that operates a child development center in the educational wing of Cedar Lane United Methodist Church (formerly Inskip UMC).
 Children eligible for assistance from the fund are those whose parents are working (or in school) but because of low incomes are unable to pay full child-care fees.

 Partners for Children was established in 1989 by four inner-city churches in the Knoxville Cooperative Parish of the United Methodist Church in collaboration with the Southern Regional Joint Board of the Amalgamated Clothing and Textile Workers Union (later named UNITE HERE).
 Its purpose was to "improve the lives of Knoxville's children and their families by sponsoring activities and programs to identify and address that purpose."
 The programs were to be open to children of any race, color, national origin, sex, social status, or religion.

-Partners for Children is licensed by the state of Tennessee, and since 2005 has earned a three-star ranking, the highest awarded by the state.
-The fees and expenses for approximately one-half of the children attending the center are paid by the state of Tennessee.
-For some families, however, their coverage expires before they are able to assume the payments themselves.
-For other families, their incomes, although low, are too large for them to meet the state's stringent regulations for aid.
-At the same time, the center has gradually increased its fees in order to meet state standards and maintain quality care.
-Currently, fees vary between $119 and $138 per week, depending on the children's ages.
+Partners for Children is licensed by the state of Tennessee and since 2005 has earned a three-star ranking, the highest awarded by the state.
+The fees and expenses for most of the children are covered by their parents.
+The state of Tennessee helps to pay the expenses for some children whose parents have very low incomes.
+In other cases, however, the family incomes are too high to qualify for state support while at the same time being too low for them to pay the center's fees, especially as the center has had to increase its fees in order to meet state standards and maintain quality care.
+Currently, fees vary between $119 and $158 per week, depending on the children's ages.
 For low-income families, especially those with more than one child, making such payments becomes almost impossible.
 Still their need for quality child care remains.